paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-907-the-air-force.md

 #### Prior Provisions
 A prior section 9067 was renumbered [section 9063 of this title](./chapter-907-the-air-force.md#section-9063).

-A prior [section 9068 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section9068&num=0&edition=prelim) resulted from the redesignation of [section 9084 of this title](./chapter-908-the-space-force.md#section-9084) as [section 9068 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section9068&num=0&edition=prelim) by section 952(b)(1) of Pub.
-L. 116–92.
-Such section 9068 was renumbered [section 9083 of this title](./chapter-908-the-space-force.md#section-9083) by section 952(e) of Pub.
-L. 116–92.

-A prior section 9069 was renumbered [section 9064 of this title](./chapter-907-the-air-force.md#section-9064).

-A prior section 9074 was renumbered [section 9065 of this title](./chapter-907-the-air-force.md#section-9065).

-A prior section 9075 was renumbered [section 9066 of this title](./chapter-907-the-air-force.md#section-9066).

 #### Amendments
 2019—Pub.
 L. 116–92 renumbered [section 9081 of this title](./chapter-908-the-space-force.md#section-9081) as this section.